-This is to certify that:

-- 1. The isolation is required by us and the location where the isolation of building protection system is to be carried out; and - The fire safety regulations, directions and requirements stipulated above are complied with and the isolation carried out in accordance with the current CAG Fire Safety Manual, Singapore Standard CP52, Code of Practice for Automatic Fire Sprinkler System and Singapore Standard CP10, Code of Practice for Installation and Servicing of Electrical Fire Alarm System.
+This is to certify that the isolation is required by us and the location where the isolation of building protection system is to be carried out, the fire safety regulations, directions and requirements stipulated above are complied with and the isolation carried out in accordance with the current CAG Fire Safety Manual, Singapore Standard CP52, Code of Practice for Automatic Fire Sprinkler System and Singapore Standard CP10, Code of Practice for Installation and Servicing of Electrical Fire Alarm System.

-I/We accept any stop work order(s) and/or an AES service charge (as per schedule of rates in fire safety manual) which may be issued to us by AES for any violation, fire outbreak or false fire alarm activation due to negligence or ignorance to the above aerodrome fire safety requirements
+We agree that a stop work order and/or an AES service charge of SGD\$350.00 per vehicle per hour or part thereof (excluding the prevailing GST rate) may be issued to us by AES for any violation, fire outbreaks or false fire alarm activations due to negligence or ignorance to the above aerodrome fire safety requirements.

-Indemnity:
+Indemnity :

-I/We hereby indemnify and hold harmless the Changi Airport Group (Singapore) Pte.
+We hereby indemnify and hold harmless the Changi Airport Group (Singapore) Ple.
 Ltd., its employees or agents in respect of any liability, loss, claims or proceedings whatsoever arising under any statute or common law in respect of personal injury (including death) of any person or damage to any property movable or immovable, arising out of or in the course of or by reason of the services performed at my/our request as stated herein.

-Full Name: Signature : - Signature of representative authorized to sign for and on behalf of the above named company PART 3: (To be filled by AES Division) PART 3.
-(10 be lilled by AE3 Division) The above mentioned work is : Approved Not Approved Remarks: To comply with ALL AES F Requirements, Rules and Regulations Name & Designation: Date and Signature PART 4: (To be filled by CAAS/ CAG Engineering Team) - The above mentioned work is noted by: Remarks: Remarks: Name & Designation: Date and Signature PART 5: (To be filled by Requesting Contractor & Respective Building Maintenance Contractor) Requesting contractor shall submit the completed application form to re- spective Building Maintenance Contractor (BMC) at least one day before isolation date.
-It is mandatory to sign in and sign out with BMC before and after works to ensure no miscommunication during fire alarm isolation/ normalisation.
-BMC shall also send photo evidence to the mobile phone of the duty FP Isolation work officer at 9639 3843 before commencement and after completion of Confirmed isolation/ draining has been carried out before commenceme nt of work: Requesting Contractor Respective Building Maintenance Contractor
+Name: N RIC NO: Signature: Signature of representative authorized to sign for and on behalf of the above named company Please flax completed forms to AES Fire Safety Unit at 65457072 PART 3: (To be filled by AES Division) The above mentioned work is : Approved Not Approved Remarks: To comply with ALL AES Requirements, Rules and Regulations Name & Designation: Date and Signature PART 4: (To be filled by CAAS/ CA.G Engineering Team) The above mentioned work is noted by: Remark s: Name & Designation: Date and Signature PART 5: (To be filled by Requesting Contractor & Respective Building Maintenance Contractor) Requesting contractor shall submit the completed application form to respective Building Maintenance Contractor (BMC) one day before the tsolation date and shall sign in and sign out with BMC before and after works to ensure no miscommunication during fire alarm isolation/ normalisation.
+Confirmed isolation/ draining has been carried out before commencement of work: Requesting Contractor Respective Building Maintenance Contractor

-In case of fire, Please call Airport Emergency Service at 65412525
+In case of fire, Please call Alirport Emergency Service at 65412525